RinwaOwuogba/avatar-arena-tutorial/Building-an-NFT-game-using-TDD-with-Hardhat.md

 Re-run the test, it should pass now.

-### 4.3.2 - Test 2: should put user in pending battle if available
+### 4.3.2 - Test 2: Should Put User in Pending Battle if Available

 ```js
 // test/AvatarArena.js